laamdev/luis-anaya-binpar-pokedex/README.md

-# Binpar Prueba
+# Binpar Test - Pokédex Web App

-A Pokédex web application made by Luis Anaya as a technical assessment for BinPar.
-Created with Next.js, TypeScript, and Tailwind CSS.
+A modern Pokédex web application created by Luis Anaya as a technical assessment for BinPar.
+Built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Features